FASTBACK KIA STINGER REVEALED IN EUROPEAN SPECIFICATION

 Guillaume comments, “The Kia Stinger is a true gran turismo, a car for spirited long-distance driving.
 It’s not about outright power, hard-edged dynamics and brutal styling, all at the expense of luxury, comfort and grace.
 The Kia Stinger has nothing to do with being the first to arrive at the destination – this car is all about the journey.
 It’s about passion.”

 The ‘Coke bottle’ shape of the car’s flanks highlight and enhance the visual power of the Stinger’s shoulder line, as well as its fastback silhouette.
-Other purely functional elements of the exterior design – the front air curtains, wheel arch gills, smooth underbody, and integrated rear diffuser – aid its aerodynamic efficiency, enabling a drag coefficient of 0.30 Cd.
+Other purely functional elements of the exterior design – the front air curtains, wheel arch gills, smooth underbody, and integrated rear diffuser – aid its aerodynamic efficiency.
 The rear valance houses four oval exhaust pipes.
 Kia’s signature ‘tiger-nose’ grille sits proudly between complex LED headlamps.

 External gran turismo visual cues are complemented by the layout and atmosphere of the low-slung cabin, with a steeply-raked windscreen and high dashboard running along a horizontal plane.
 The dashboard’s centre console is split into two specific areas: the infotainment controls sit neatly below a large colour touchscreen, while the climate and ventilation controls sit beneath.
 In front of the driver is a thick, leather-wrapped steering wheel and a single instrument binnacle with a combination of analogue and digital instrumentation.
 The large gauges are ringed in metal and accentuated with sweeping red needles.
 A colour TFT screen between the gauges relays performance data – such as cornering G-forces and lap times – along with ancillary information, including trip computer, driver settings, navigation and diagnostics.